The mtDNA haplogroup V

 mtDNA is inherited strictly through the direct maternal line.
 To learn more about the origins of the various subclades of V, it is important that all V-members fill in their ancestral information under Plot Ancestral Location

 .
 Enter full name, appr years of birth/death, place, county and country.
-If unknown because of adoptions or other, please explain under "maternal ancestor" in "User Preferences".
+If unknown because of adoptions or other, please explain under "maternal ancestor" in "Most Distant Ancestors".
 Also note that your direct maternal ancestor

 is the name of your mother's mother's mother etc - it is always a woman